Which artist has won maximum Filmfare awards in Bollywood?

 Filmfare awards for best Lyricist – Currently Gulzar holds the record with maximum wins in this category.
-He received a total of 11 awards for best lyricist from 28 nominations.
+He received a total of 12 awards for best lyricist from 36 nominations.
 He was first nominated in this category for the popular song, ‘Tere Bina’ from the movie Aandhi, and won the award for the first time for the song – “Do Deewaane Shehar Mein” from film Gharaonda (1977 movie).
-In between he also received nomination for the song, “Do Deewaane Shehar Mein” from the film Gharaonda.
+In between he also received nomination for the song, “Dil Doondta Hai” from the film Mausam.

 Other songs which earned him the popular award include – “Aanewala Pal Jaane Wala Hain” – Gol Maal, “Hazaar Raahen Mud Ke Dekhi” – Thodisi Bewafaii, “Tujhse Naraaz Nahin Zindagi” – Masoom,”Mera Kuchh Saamaan” – Ijaazat, “Yaara Silli Silli” – Lekin.., “Chaiyya Chaiyya” – Dil Se.., Title Track of Saathiya, “Kajra Re” – Bunty Aur Babli, “Dil To Bachcha Hain Ji” – Ishqiya and “Challa” – Jab Tak Hai Jaan.
-He also received multiple nominations in this category for same year – 1978 (for the songs of Kinara and Gharonda), 1999 (for the songs of Dil Se), 2006 (for the songs of Bunty Aur Babli and Paheli) and 2010 (for the songs of Kaminey).
-He won the awards for three of them.
+He also received multiple nominations in this category for same year – 1978 (for the songs of Kinara and Gharonda), 1999 (for the songs of Dil Se), 2006 (for the songs of Bunty Aur Babli and Paheli), 2010 (for the songs of Kaminey), 2017 (for the songs of Mirzya) and 2019 (for the songs of Raazi).
+He won the awards for four of them.

 Other Awards – He received Filmfare Best Documentary award for Ustad Amjad Ali Khan, Best story for Maachis, and Lifetime Achievement Award in 2002.
 In the last two decades or so, he mostly concentrated on to writing lyrics, rather than scripting and directing films, and has won majority of awards in this section as well.

 I have added a big list of articles on Filmfare Awards, the most celebrated film awards of Hindi cinema.
-Click on the image links below to read some of the best ones.
+Here is the page link.
+Click on the images to read.